fiverbeyond/In-Otter-Words/_posts/2026-2-1-twenty-questions-part-one.md

 ### `3) Should an immigration policy be about creating diversity for diversity’s sake?
 Punishing America for its past “sins”?
 Or strengthening America for the future?`

 Like all broad-scale policy affecting the lives of millions, immigration policy should not be limited to just one goal, but should be a balance of many.
 Don't take my word for it...

-### `4) Is it hypocritical to say that a wall is wrong when your own house has them?'
+### `4) Is it hypocritical to say that a wall is wrong when your own house has them?`

 Of course not.
 The walls of my house are to protect my private property.
 Their main job is to shield me and my belongings from the elements.
 They also give me visual privacy, and make for a nice place to hang my pictures.